vjousse/vim-for-humans-book/rst/en/introduction.rst

     Friendly advice: for your slideshows, don't hesitate to use something like `impress.js <http://bartaz.github.com/impress.js>`_.
 It's using HTML/JS/CSS and I highly recommend that you use it to do awesome presentations based on non-proprietary technologies.
 You can have a look at `reveal.js <http://lab.hakim.se/reveal-js/>`_ too, and its online editor `slide.es <http://slid.es/>`_.

 **Teacher**
-    It's time to set an example for your student and to learn them one of the tool the will use during their entire life.
+    It's time to set an example for your student and to teach them a tool they will use during their entire life.
 A lot more than any other programming language.

 **Coder**
     To invest time in your daily tool is something essential.
 You'll anyway have to learn keyboard shortcuts, so you'd better do it for something useful.
-If this investment is style profitable 10 years from now, it's the perfect investment, it's |vim|.
+If this investment is still profitable 10 years from now, it's the perfect investment, it's |vim|.

 **System and network administrator**
     If you use *Emacs*, then I can forgive you.
-If you use nano/pico, there is nothing I can do for you, otherwise, it's time to get some job done guys!
+If you use nano/pico, there is nothing I can do for you, otherwise, it's time to get some work done guys!
 To remotely administrate a Unix system is the perfect use case for |vim| (a powerful text editor without the need of a graphical interface).

 **Writer**
     If you write using Markdown/reStructuredText/WikiMarkup or LaTeX, |vim| will save you a lot of time.
 You'll not be able to go back to another editor after it, or you'll want to *Vimify* it at all costs.